By Don Chaddock, Inside CDCR editor

 Examples of other art

-A quick search turned up a similar art piece, this one of a clown pressed into copper and painted.
+A quick search turned up a similar art piece, a clown pressed into copper and painted.
 The back of the piece had a slip of paper very similar to the one of Madcap.
 It read, “Folsom Prison, Folsom Calif., Feb.
 1970, Painted by an Inmate of the Prison.”
 In one corner was the series of numbers, “71940.”

 Who was Bud Hannaford?